System of roots: System of roots

-In \S 1.1 we give the axioms of a system of roots, which unlike the axioms for a root system does \emph{not} use an inner product.
-In \S 1.2 we prove some consequences of these axioms, one of which verifies that every root system is a system of roots.
+In this section we give the axioms of a system of roots, which unlike the axioms for a root system does \emph{not} use an inner product.
+We prove some consequences of these axioms, one of which is that every root system is a system of roots.